 So, sunscreen is a definite must have.
 I prioritize that it’s in both of my moisturizer and foundation.
 For me, this is a non negotiable consumer cosmetic choice.
 I already have a sun spots on my face, I don’t need anymore 🙂

 It’s not greasy, nor thick like regular sunscreen, my skin approves and it’s water based.

 PRO TIP: Look at the 1st ingredient of your foundation and moisturizers.
 Most likely they are either water based or oil based.
 Science proves they don’t mix well.
-If mixed, well…. you may have a weird gloppy goop on your face.
+If mixed, …. you may have a weird gloppy goop on your face.
 So ensure your foundation and moisturizer choice is both water or oil (no mixing).

 It comes in 40 shades, works well with my skin, SPF 18 and water based.
 Plus it covers up those sun spots I have – ugg.

 I also put on SPF 50 on exposed areas (legs, shoulders, and arms).
 It provides good UVA & UVB protection.

 Once that sun goes down it’s a whole new world.
-During the evening I may amp it up a bit.
+During the evening I may amp up my makeup a bit.

 For those who want to go the extra mile and reduce or possibly eliminate excessive sweating.
 Botox might be a possible solution.

 And before my Mom or anyone asks, “No, I’ve never had botox.”
 I’m still sweating and suffering like most.
 Since I’ve never done it, obviously I don’t have experience with it nor promoting it, but here’s an article by Health Line to read up on the topic.
 Click here.

 Goodbye pants hello dresses.
 I was never was one for zippers anyways.
 But that’s me 😉